KikeVen/python911/_posts/2019-9-22-langue-processing-10.md

 #### .remove()

 The `.remove()` method removes a given object from a list.
-This method does not return any value.
+This method does not return any values.

 ```python
 >>> split = str_txt.split()